Botanical Gardens and Arboretums With Kid-Friendly Programming in New Jersey

-New Jersey is teeming with amazing outdoor places to take active kids—everything from nature centers to Jersey Shore lighthouses offer a multitude of fun events for little ones.
+New Jersey is teeming with amazing outdoor places to take kids.
+From educational nature centers to destination-worthy playgrounds, there is a multitude of fun events for little ones.
 But our beautiful state arboretums and gardens are often overlooked.
 These fabulous green spaces offer a great opportunity for children to see nature up close.
-Many locations also host educational and engaging programs, featuring activities such as gardening, hiking, and scavenger hunts.
+Many locations also host educational and engaging programs, featuring hands-on gardening, guided hikes, and action-packed scavenger hunts.

-As spring shifts into high gear, gather the kids and head to these beautiful local gardens.
-We're not known as the Garden State for nothing!
+So, with the spring season now in high gear, gather the kids and head to these beautiful, local gardens.
+We're not known as the Garden State for nothing.

 Cora Hartshorn Arboretum – Short Hills

 This gorgeous arboretum is home to a wide variety of flora and fauna—take a stroll and discover more than 150 species of wildflowers, 45 species of trees, and 100 species of birds.
-The Stone House education center contains animal exhibits and a small collection of live animals.
+Trails and grounds are open year-round during daylight hours.
+Visitors may take part in an interactive scavenger hunt on the trails.
 The Arboretum offers many wonderful events for children, including toddler and preschool classes, after-school programs, weekend family outings, and summer camps.
-Upcoming events include an Arbor Day celebration and a family camp-out.
-Trails and grounds are open year-round during daylight hours.

-Take a leisurely stroll through the beautiful gardens at The Frelinghuysen Arboretum.
+Take a stroll through the beautiful gardens at The Frelinghuysen Arboretum.

 The Frelinghuysen Arboretum – Morris Township

 Originally designed as the summer estate for a wealthy New York family, the Frelinghuysen property was opened as a public arboretum in 1971.
-First-time visitors are invited to take a leisurely “Get-to-Know-Us” walk at anytime—a map with notes can be obtained online.
-Families can also borrow Discovery Backpacks from the Haggerty Education Center, containing materials, games, and suggestions for exploring the gardens.
+First-time visitors are invited to take a leisurely “Get-to-Know-Us” walk at any time—a map with notes can be obtained online.
 Frelinghuysen hosts many educational activities for kids, such as gardening programs, classes, and seasonal scavenger hunts.
-And don’t miss their famous Fairy Day in June!
-The grounds are open from 8am to dusk daily.
+The grounds are open from 8am-dusk daily.

 New Jersey Botanical Garden – Ringwood

-The state’s official botanical garden, Skylands is a beautiful place to visit any time of year.
+The state’s official botanical garden, the New Jersey Botanical Garden at Skylands Manor is a beautiful place to visit any time of year.
 Explore 96 acres of specialty gardens, including the Peony Garden and Wildflower Garden, or hike the marked trails through the woods.
-Garden tours and family hikes are available on select Sundays.
-Special children’s programs, such as gardening workshops and scavenger hunts, are also scheduled periodically.
-The Botanical Garden is open daily from 8am to 8pm.
+Garden tours and family hikes are available on select Sundays in the spring and summer.
+Upcoming events include Family Woodland Hikes.
+The Botanical Garden is open daily from 8am-6pm.

-Visit Reeves-Reed Arboretum for nature exploration or family-friendly festivities.
+Visit the Reeves-Reed Arboretum for nature exploration or family-friendly festivities.

 Reeves-Reed Arboretum – Summit

-Enjoy a relaxing family hike or borrow a backpack from the Education Center on Discovery Saturdays and embark on an interactive nature exploration using binoculars, field guides, and a magnifying glass.
-The Arboretum offers lots of family-friendly events throughout the year, such as Maple Sugaring Fest and Daffodil Day, as well as kids’ classes and summer camps.
-The Arboretum grounds are open daily from 7am to 7pm.
+Stroll the beautiful, historic grounds and gardens, or embark on a hike of the woodland trails at Reeves-Reed.
+The Arboretum offers lots of family-friendly events throughout the year, such as its Maple Sugaring Fest and Daffodil Day, as well as kids’ classes and summer camps.
+Be advised that the events book quickly.
+The arboretum grounds are open daily from 7am-7pm.

 The Thielke Arboretum – Glen Rock

 A natural habitat for birds, butterflies, frogs, and other creatures, the Thielke Arboretum is a fun and educational place to explore with children.
-Stroll along the garden path, check out the duck pond, or take a guided nature tour of this hidden gem.
+Stroll along the garden path, check out the duck pond or take a guided nature tour of this hidden gem.
 Scheduled programs for children include StoryWalk, summer environmental workshops, seasonal festivals, and more.
-A brand-new, 1,700-square-foot Environmental Education Center opens to the public on April 28.
 The Arboretum is open daily from dawn to dusk.

 Don't miss the fairy garden at Wagner Farm Arboretum.